BIMIB-DISCo/J-Space.jl/README.md

  ### Spatial clonal dynamics
  In J-SPACE the dynamics of the spatio-temporal evolution of a tumour is modelled by a stochastic multi-type Birth-Death process over an arbitrary graph.
 J-SPACE could generate by itself a 2D or 3D regular lattice.
-In addition, it is possible to give as input any graph as an adjacency matrix ( an example of the format needed for this matrix is given in path "xxxxxx", descrizione breve formato).
+In addition, it is possible to give as input any graph as an adjacency matrix ( an example of the format needed for this matrix is given in path "Example_adj_matrix", it must is symmetric and with only values(0,1) separeted from space between them).
 In this part, the user can tune the birth rate of wild type cells, the death rate of the cells, the rate of migration of cells (not tested), the rule of contact between cells, the probability to develop a driver mutation per division, and the average birth rate advantage of a driver mutation.
 Note that every rate inserted in J-SPACE must have the same unit of time both for the spatial dynamics and the molecular evolution.